EdJaPe/CSCI345-Course-Materials/assignments/final.md

 1. What is Kubernetes?
 2. Why might you want a shared home directory?
 3. Why would you want to automate the setup?
-4. What are the public IPs for GCP instances for K8s cluster?

 ## Submitting Project